kdoore/1335GitBook/transforms-for-region-logic.md

 ###New Idea, Shape Grid-Units: Position with Transforms

-Instead of having complex logic within a single for loop, let's create simple grids and position them using transforms.
+Instead of having complex logic within a single display function for-loop, let's create simplified grid modules and position them using Processing's transform functions.
 This can lead us to simplified logic, which can allow for more complex patterns.
 In addition, we can implement logic for layering patterns on top of other patterns to achieve complex designs from simplified logic.

 ###2-Dimensional Arrays for Storing our Shapes
 So far,we have focused on using 1 dimensional arrays to store our shapes as we've created them.
 Now is a good time to consider switching to 2D arrays, as the logic we've been learning can be useful as we store our designs.